discordjs/guide/guide/command-handling/adding-features.md

 ## Cooldowns

-Spam is something you generally want to avoid - especially if one of your commands requires calls to other APIs, or takes a bit of time to build/send.
-This is also a very common feature bot developers want to integrate into their projects, so let's get started on that!
+Spam is something you generally want to avoid, especially if the command in question requires you to call other APIs or takes substantial time to do background operations.
+We will now explain how you can introduce cooldowns into your bot to prevent users from spamming commands back to back.

-You'll be using the ping command to test this on.
-Add in the following bit of code:
+First, add a cooldown key to one of your commands (we use the ping command here) exports.
+This determines how long the user will have to wait (in seconds) before using this specific command again.

 ```diff
 module.exports = {